Stephanie-Chou/DBCnotes/AngularandRails.md

 //= require_tree .
 ```
-4. **Views**You will also have your own views in Angular.
-Views are just plain old 'html' files. **Where to put them** Create a path '/public/templates'.
+4. **Views** You will also have your own views in Angular.
+Views are just plain old `html` files. **Where to put them** Create a path `/public/templates`.
 Note that I just put views here because I followed a tutorial that said that's where they go.
-It might make more sense to put them in 'app/views'
+It might make more sense to put them in `app/views`
 5. **Controller** create a main.js file.
-This will contain your frontend Angular controller. **where to put it** 'app/assets/javascripts'
+This will contain your frontend Angular controller. **where to put it** `app/assets/javascripts`
-6. **More Views**You will need to add 'ng-app = appName' in your main html page like so: '<html ng-app = "appName">' appName should match the name you will give the angular module in your main.js file.
+6. **More Views** You will need to add `ng-app = appName` in your main html page like so: `<html ng-app = "appName">` appName should match the name you will give the angular module in your main.js file.

 ## resources